メインコンテンツまでスキップ

 • The is fleet scaling in as demand for dedicated servers decreases.

-• The nodes that host the dedicated servers need to be taken down for maintenance.
+• The nodes hosting the dedicated servers need to be taken down for maintenance.

 To register a handler to listen to the drain signal, use this: